Yale University Art Gallery: Collection

 In 2005, the museum announced that it had acquired 1,465 gelatin silver prints by the influential American landscape photographer Robert Adams.
 In 2009, the museum mounted an exhibition of its extensive collection of Picasso paintings and drawings, in collaboration with the Nasher Museum of Art at Duke University.
 For the first time, portions of the Yale University Library's Gertrude Stein writing archives were displayed next to relevant drawings from Picasso.

 In April 2022, the museum surrendered 13 South Asian artifacts, valued at more than $1 million, as part of art looting investigation.

 Programs

 As an affiliate of Yale University, the gallery offers education programs for university students, New Haven schools, and the general public.
 Two such programs are: the Gallery Guide program, founded in 1998, which trains undergraduate students to lead tours at the museum; and the Wurtele Gallery Teachers, established in 2006, which include Yale graduate students from all school and backgrounds, who give curricula-informed tours to K-12 audiences.

 The museum is a member of the North American Reciprocal Museums program, but charges no admission.

 Management

-From 1946 to 1948, George Heard Hamilton served as associate director of the Yale University Art Gallery.
+From 1946 to 1948, George Heard Hamilton was associate director at Yale University Art Gallery.

 In July 2018, Stephanie Wiles became the Henry J. Heinz II Director of the Yale University Art Gallery.